-- 5. In the Report name field write a name for the custom report or use the default one.
-The report name must be unique and not used for any other report. - 6.
+- 6. Click the Preview Report button to add categories to the report, add queries to a category or change the order of the queries. - 7.
+In the Report name field write a name for the custom report or use the default one.
+The report name must be unique and not used for any other report. - 8.
 Select a save location for the report.
-The default one is the Output\Custom Reports folder of the workspace. - 7.
-From the options below you can choose if you want to generate an HTML report and if you want to make the report available to other users. - 8.
-Click Save to save the report. - 9.
-Click Run to save and run the report.
+The default one is the Output\CodeSearchReports folder of the workspace. - 9.
+From the options below you can choose if you want to generate an HTML report and if you want to make the report available to other users. - 10.
+If you select to generate an HTML report, you can also select to generate a summary report which will show the differences between an older report an a new one. - 11.Click Save to save the report. - 12.Click Run to save and run the report.